Finschia/finschia-sdk/CONTRIBUTING.md

 ### Updating Documentation

-If you open a PR on the LBM SDK, it is mandatory to update the relevant documentation in /docs.
+If you open a PR on the LFB SDK, it is mandatory to update the relevant documentation in /docs.

 - If your change relates to the core SDK (baseapp, store, ...), please update the `docs/basics/`, `docs/core/` and/or `docs/building-modules/` folders.
 - If your changes relate to the core of the CLI or Light-client (not specifically to module's CLI/Rest), please modify the `docs/interfaces/` folder.